 RELATED: Battery Terminal Corrosion Causes (How to Fix & Prevent It)

 How to Clean Electrical Contacts

 To clean electrical contacts, you can remove corrosion, oxidation, dirt, and grease with a baking soda and water mixture.
 Plus, compressed air is good for removing loose dirt.
 You might also consider using rubbing alcohol, sandpaper, or one of the available specialty cleaners.

 Here are some more detailed steps on how to clean electrical contacts:

 1. Specialty Cleaners

 There are several specialty cleaners that can keep the contacts clean and free of debris.
-You want to choose a brand that is well-trusted and has been proven to be safe.
+You should choose a brand that is well-trusted and has been proven to be safe.
 Additionally, it’s critical that you follow the recommended instructions to ensure the components are protected.

-With products such as this one, you can help restore electrical conductivity.
+With products like this, you can help restore electrical conductivity.
 Plus, it reduces the chance of a short circuit.
 With the rapidly evaporating non-conductive formula, there’s nothing left behind, so the rubber, plastic and metal surfaces can always be kept intact.